-At around 3 o’clock, it feels like hunger strikes the whole office.
-You’ll catch people wandering from their desks for another cup of coffee and searching for any lingering snacks.
+At around 3 o’clock, hunger strikes.
+You’ll catch yourself wandering from your desk for another cup of coffee and searching your pantry for any lingering snacks.
 It helps to be prepared for this inevitability and to have healthy, homemade snacks by your side.
 Here are some ideas to get you started:

 The Minimalist Kitchen’s Pantry Oatmeal Dough Bites are the ideal snack to fuel the rest of the day.
 Packed with protein from almond butter and slightly sweet from honey, chocolate chips and raisins; one or two of these helps to refocus and finish the work day.
 The OXO Marketing team always has a stash in the freezer for when the clock strikes 3.

 For a variation on the Pantry Dough Bites, these Energy Bites also do the trick.
-A base of oats and nut butter make the bites both sturdy and hearty—and using a cookie scoop en they’re evenly portioned and you can keep your hands clean while you make them.
+A base of oats and nut butter make the bites both sturdy and hearty.
+Use a cookie scoop for even portions and to keep your hands clean while you make them.

 It can’t get much easier than throwing an apple in your bag before heading to work.
 We like to also throw in a container of peanut butter for an extra protein boost.